An Overview of Numeristics and Equipoint Analysis

 real numbers

-Numeristics uses several methods of adding infinite elements to the real numbers, the primary being the projectively extended real numbers (which is known to conventional mathematics).
+Numeristics uses several methods of adding infinite elements to the real numbers, the primary one being the projectively extended real numbers (which is known to conventional mathematics).
 The projectively extended real numbers add one infinite element, $\8$, to the real numbers.
 Thus $\ds \frac10 = \frac20 = \8 = -\8$.

 All numeric operations are thus well defined.
 This includes infinite sums, which are not defined as limits but as sums with an actual infinite number of terms.